East Yangon General Hospital

 The East Yangon General Hospital (ရန်ကုန် အရှေ့ပိုင်း ဆေးရုံ) is a public general hospital located in Botataung township, Yangon, Myanmar.
 It consists of a medical ward, a surgical ward, a pediatrics ward, an obstetrics and gynecology ward, an eye ward, and an ENT ward.
-The hospital also runs an Emergency department for general medicine, general surgery, O/G and traumatology.
-It is also the Tertiary Care Teaching Hospital of University of Medicine 1, Yangon, the University of Nursing, Yangon, and the University of Paramedical Science, Yangon.
+The hospital also runs an emergency department for general medicine, general surgery, O/G and traumatology.
+It is also the Tertiary Care Teaching Hospital for the University of Medicine 1, Yangon, the University of Nursing, Yangon, and the University of Paramedical Science, Yangon.